nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  &nbsp;

- To help you better understand the flow of this command we have included a program flow to illustrate the process.
+ To help you better understand the flow of this command we have included a program flow diagram to illustrate the process.

  <img src = "images/programFlowUG.png" width = "450">